-The dairy operations are highly energy intensive as the milk and value-added products are to be heated and cooled in various cycles to ensure that they are not spoilt and have a long shelf life.
-The refrigeration and steam systems are necessary and energy consuming for any dairy and improving energy efficiency in these areas are critical.
+The dairy operations are highly energy intensive as the milk and value-added products are to be heated and cooled in various cycles to ensure that they are not spoilt and have longer shelf life.
+The refrigeration and steam systems are critical and energy consuming area for any dairy and improving energy efficiency in these areas are critical.

-Over the years, there has been significant technology improvement in process and utilities area and dairies have been able to improve energy efficiency in their operations.
-However, opportunities still exist for dairies to improve their energy efficiency and to become more competitive.
-For environment friendly operation, energy efficiency is indispensable.
+Over the years, there has been significant technology improvement in process and utilities area and dairies have been able to improve the energy efficiency in their operations.
+However, still various opportunities exist for dairies to improve their energy efficiency and to be competitive and have environment friendly operations, the energy efficiency is critical to achieve these goals.

-The dairies have been implementing various energy conservation measures across various production processes.
-Energy efficiency at a dairy industry can be viewed at two levels - equipment & component level, and process level.
+The dairies have been implementing various energy conservation measures across various production process.
+The energy efficiency at a dairy industry can be viewed at two levels - equipment & component level and process level.
 The energy efficiency at equipment or component level can be achieved by adopting various new technologies, preventive maintenance, optimum utilization, or replacement of old equipment with new and energy efficiency equipment.
-In addition to improving energy efficiency at equipment or component level, the dairy industry in India has made significant improvements in process level efficiency through various energy conservation measures such as automation, process control & optimization, process integration or implementation of new and efficient processes.
+In addition to the improving energy efficiency at equipment or component level, the dairy industry in India has made significant improvements in process level efficiency through various energy conservation measures such as automation, process control & optimization, process integration or implementation of new and efficient process.

-Often, energy efficiency measures when implemented at the dairy operations not only result in improvement in energy efficiency but also in productivity and quality.
+Often energy efficiency measures when implemented at the dairy operations not only result in improvement in energy efficiency but also in productivity and quality improvement also.
 To summarize, the energy efficiency strategy for dairy industry can be focused at three levels: